Ladzboy65/DarkMythos/README.md

 - Creature Thief - Steals a creature.
 Turns a living mob into a mob egg in your inventory.
 - Pick Summoner - Gives you a pickaxe of iron/gold/diamond when used on ores of those types.
 - Creature Banisher - Erases a creature from existence.
+- Creature Cooker - Provides already-cooked meat when used on animals.

 ## Curses